robotology/whole-body-controllers/doc/How-to-run-controllers-with-gazebo-simulator.md

-## HOW TO RUN A SIMULATION WITH TORQUE CONTROL ON ICUB
+## HOW TO RUN SIMULINK CONTROLLERS IN SIMULATION WITH GAZEBO

-The procedure to run the torque balancing module is still quite elaborate.
+The procedure to run the simulink controllers in simulation is still quite elaborate.
 Users willing to use the module should follow this list.

 - Set the environmental variable YARP_ROBOT_NAME in the `.bashrc` according to the robot one wants to use (e.g. `iCubGazeboV2_5` or `icubGazeboSim` for simulations).